 Our client can easily add more rows to his table.
 So, if you have a client who is willing and able to do a little more manual effort to maintain his pages, a hand-crafted HTML and CSS solution might be the most appropriate way to go.

-…and , and here is a segment of the CSS.
-As you can see the key point is the smart use of ‘display:none;’ for each media block to decide which bit of html gets displayed depending on the screen width…
+…and, here is a segment of the CSS.
+As you can see the key point is the smart use of ‘display:none;’ for each media block to decide which bit of HTML gets displayed depending on the screen width…

-Take a look here at how our responsive table solution it works on the live website – try it on your desktop and on your mobile device to see the difference – all done with a simple combination of HTML and CSS.
+So there it is.
+All done with a simple combination of HTML and CSS.
 If you don’t feel confident enough to do this work yourself, please do get in touch and ask us to quote for doing it for you.